 Later on Christmas Eve many people go to the Midnight Mass or Christmette.

 Christmas Day is called 1.
-Weihnachtsfeiertag and Boxing Day 2.
+Weihnachtsfeiertag and Boxing Day is 2.
 Weihnachtsfeiertag.
-These days are reserved to visit grandparents and other family member for a festive Christmas meal, or just to stay at home and relax after all the festivities.
+These days are reserved to visit, or invite, grandparents and other family members for a festive Christmas meal, or just to stay at home and relax after all the festivities.

 Both days are public holidays and shops are closed.